cayleygraph/cayley/docs/GremlinAPI.md

   * `data`: A Javascript object that can be serialized to JSON

-Adds data programatically to the JSON result list.
+Adds data programmatically to the JSON result list.
 Can be any JSON type.

 ## Path objects